kalzeo/Augmented-Fashion-Android-AR/README.md

 The app requires the Google Mediapipe framework, which is not natively supported on Windows.
 Therefore, it is recommended to use **Linux**, specifically Ubuntu 22.04.2 LTS.

 ## Install Github CLI for Ubuntu
 A script called ```install_github.sh``` has been provided to speed up the process of installing Git / GitHub.
 It can be run using the following command: ```sh install_git.sh```.
-This must be done through terminal and may require sudo privileges.
+This must be done through terminal inside the helpers directory of the project folder and may require sudo privileges.
 If the script fails at any point, then the following steps can be done manually.

 **ONLY DO THESE STEPS IF THE INSTALL SCRIPT DOES NOT WORK**